jonlabelle/pwsh-daily-backup/README.md

 PARAMETERS
     -Path <String[]>
-        The source files or directory path(s) to backup.
+        The source file or directory path(s) to backup.

         Required?                    true
         Position?
 1